 The exhibition is temporarily closed until further notice.
-We ask for your understanding
+We apologize for any inconvenience.

 Four hundred square meters of exhibition space are divided into two large sections: the blue section focuses chemistry, the green on pharmaceutics.
 It quickly becomes clear how closely connected these two disciplines are.
 Pharmaceuticals, or medical drugs, aid our bodies by regulating chemical and hormonal processes.
 Their production follows the same laws of chemistry as that of “normal” chemicals.
 Ultimately, all substances are composed of molecules.
 And the discipline devoted to the combination and modification of molecules is chemistry.

 Visitors to the exhibition are introduced to the techniques and equipment used in a laboratory, from glass pipettes to modern pipetting robots.
 At audio stations, various molecules tell the fascinating story of their own discovery.
-And from the start, the exhibition is interactive.
-At one lab station, visitors can try their hand at pyrotechnics, choosing their own colors, designing their own fireworks, and lighting them off.
+And the entire exhibition is interactive.
+At one lab station, visitors can try their hand at pyrotechnics: choosing their own colors, designing their own fireworks, and lighting them off.
 Pyrochemicals exemplify the wide range of products manufactured by the chemical industry.

 Since the 19th century, the chemical and pharmaceutical industry has shaped modern society like no other.
 Berlin was an important location in its development, and Schering a decisive player.
 The exhibition focuses on the company’s laboratory research, industrial production, and the question of the use and safety of some of its products.
 The transformation of the company’s facility in Berlin’s Wedding district is depicted in 3D animation.

 The Discovery of Hormones and the Development of Contraception